amitkc2309/ai-persona-hub/README.md

 ## Setup and Running on Local
 - Download [Ollama](https://ollama.com/) for your OS.
 Then, go to Models and download **llama3.1** model.
 We need this so user can chat with AI/bots and to generrate AI profiles.
 Remember to download model which has *Tools* support.
 - To generate AI profile images we need a image generation model.
-We have used [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) for the same.
+We have used [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) for the same.
 Follow the instruction given on the github page to start stable-diffusion on local.
-It is recommended to run it on system having NVIDIA GPU.
+It is recommended to run it on system having NVIDIA GPU.  **Note**: You may choose to skip setup of stable-diffusion and the application will still start and run but profile images will not be generated.
 - We call stable-diffusion's API to generate images from our spring code, so make sure that you start stable diffusion with `--api` command line argument.
 For windows OS, you can set `COMMANDLINE_ARGS=--api` in `webui-user.bat` file to achieve this.
 - Download Docker
 - **Keycloak Configuration**